swisspost-yellowcube/wooyellowcube-docs/installation.md

 ### Setup the system cron
 These are the endpoints to call the cron-jobs:

-* Typically ever 1..5 minute, checks for successful order / product submission if any is pending.
+* Typically every 1..5 minute, checks for successful order / product submission if any is pending.
   https://example.com/?cron_response=true
   Changes order / product status from "Submitted" to "Confirmed" or "Error".
 (WAB, ART)
-* Typically hourly, checks for order shipping if any is pending (max 10 days). https://example.com/?cron_hourly=true
+* Typically every 30 mins or hourly, checks for order shipping if any is pending (max 10 days).
+  https://example.com/?cron_hourly=true
   Saves the track & trace number on order.
 (WAR)
-* Typically daily, updates inventory stock information from YellowCube. recommended at 06:00 after YellowCube exported the inventory at 04:00-04:30
+* Typically daily, updates inventory stock information from YellowCube.
+  recommended at 06:00 after YellowCube exported the inventory at 04:00-04:30
   https://example.com/?cron_daily=true